brief-md/.github/profile/README.md

 As you chat, it builds your project's scaffolding as BRIEF.md files in the background, capturing the decisions, constraints, and open questions that matter to you.
 When you return to a project after a break, you have a clean structured record to come back to rather than digging through chat histories or trying to piece things together from memory.
 It starts briefed.

 Because BRIEF.md is just a file, any tool can read it.
-Plan in ChatGPT, code in Cursor, review in Claude — all referencing the same BRIEF.md means rather than hunting through a lengthy document or chat history to find what actually matters, it's already distilled and ready.
+Planning in ChatGPT, coding in Cursor, and reviewing in Claude, all referencing the same BRIEF.md, means that instead of hunting through a lengthy document or chat history to find what actually matters, it’s already distilled and ready.

 ```bash
 npx brief-mcp ~/your-projects